 Positive outcomes include:

-83% of formerly homeless tenants in supportive housing are still housed after one year;
+83% of formerly homeless tenants in supportive housing were still housed after one year;

 79% of persons with severe psychiatric and substance use disorders were still housed one year after placement in supportive housing;